Jan Aart Scholte's globalization

 Development Models, Globalization and Economies : A Search for the Holy Grail?
 John B. Kidd, Frank-Jurgen Richter.
 Compares and critiques the different economic models available in today's global market place.

 Globalization From Below : Transnational Activists And Protest Networks (Social Movements, Protest

 and Contention).
 Donatella della Porta Della Porta, Massimillano Andretta, Lorenzo

 Demonstrations surrounding the 2001 G8 summit in Genoa, Italy.
 The protests proved to be a critical moment in the global justice movement.
 Globalization from Below analyzes a movement from the viewpoints of the activists, organizers, and demonstrators themselves.

-Discovering Nature : Globalization and Environmental Culture in China and Taiwan Book by Robert P.
+Discovering Nature : Globalization and Environmental Culture in China and Taiwan.
+Robert P.

 Describes the extraordinary transformations which have taken place in Chinese and Taiwanese responses to the environment across the twentieth century.
 How the global spread of western ideas about nature has interacted with Chinese traditions.

 China and Globalization: The Social, Economic and Political Transformation of Chinese Society

 China and Globalization focuses primarily on how economic structural change is driving the processes.
 How nations and regions across the world are navigating the tumultuous currents of globalization.
 Introductions to the peoples and places of our increasingly globalized world.